Tomer FishmanLeiden University CML (Institute of Environmental Sciences)

-His research is focused towards understanding how the materials that accumulate in society in buildings, infrastructure, and other goods affect society, economy, and the environment.
-He studies the flows and stocks of materials in human societies and the mutual interactions of material consumption, economic activity, and development.
+My research is focused towards understanding how the materials that accumulate in society in buildings, infrastructure, and other goods affect society, economy, and the environment.
+I study the flows and stocks of materials in human societies and the mutual interactions of material consumption, economic activity, and development.

-His current research explores scenarios and forecasts of the accumulation of critical materials and construction materials accumulation in the American and global economies, and the environmental consequences of these trends.
+My current research explores scenarios and forecasts of the accumulation of critical materials and construction materials accumulation in the global economies, and the environmental consequences of these trends.

 Research Interests• Material stock & flow accounting and analysis